Elder Law Glossary

 A Codicil is a written addendum to a will, modifying certain parameters of a will or changing how a will is carried out.

-A Conservatorship is a court-appointed proceeding responsible for managing financial affairs and the personal care of someone who has died or is incapacitated.
+A Conservatorship is a court-appointed proceeding responsible for managing financial affairs of someone who has died or is incapacitated.
 The conservatorship shifts the decision-making responsibility from the conservatee to the conservator.

 A Death Certificate is an official legal document issued by the government that offers the identity of the deceased individual, their age, and their sex while offering certified proof of the time, place, and cause of death. is an official legal document issued by the government that offers the identity of the deceased individual, their age, and their sex, while offering certified proof of the time, place, and cause of death.